cristian-custodio/burger/README.md

-# Burger
+# burger
- A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM which follows the MVC Design pattern.
+A burger logger written with MySQL, Node, Express, Handlebars, and a homemade ORM which follows the MVC design pattern.